vicYegon/Project-Manager.com/README.md

 ## Requirements
 - Users must have internet

-## What is P-MaG solving?
+## What is P-MerG solving?
-P-MaG is solving the idea that teams which include developers and operational professionals can swiftly collaborate on a project and be able to track their own progress till completion in a timed estimated period.
+P-MerG is solving the idea that teams which include developers and operational professionals can swiftly collaborate on a project and be able to track their own progress till completion in a timed estimated period.
 The tech used enables collaborations even on mobile
 ## Technologies Used
 - Firebase
 - Figma
 - Parcel
+- Vanilla Js
+- HTML5 & CSS3